Redirect Results in ASP.NET Core MVC

 }

-Note: Specifying the controller’s name is optional if you are redirecting to an action method within the same controller, but navigating to a different controller is mandatory.
+Note: Specifying the controller’s name is optional if you redirect to an action method within the same controller, but navigating to a different controller is mandatory.

 RedirectToActionResult in ASP.NET Core MVC